peaBerberian/wasp-hls/doc/API/Loading_a_content.md

 [instantiated](./Instantiation.md) and once [initialization](./Initialization.md)
 finished with success.

-This is the step where the URL of the MultiVariant Playlist (before known as the "Master Playlist") is provided to the `WaspHlsPlayer`, that takes care of media playback.
+This is the step where the URL of the Multivariant Playlist (before known as the "Master Playlist") is provided to the `WaspHlsPlayer`, that takes care of media playback.